twitham1/kjv-bible-lyric-files/README.md

 then copy bin/kjvmp3 to your $PATH for audio playback in emacs.

-# HOW TO [RE]GENERATE .lrc files for .mp3 files

-These .lrc files were generated from the source AS/OF dates above.
-If the source audio changes, or to apply to different audio, the code can be re-run against new .mp3 content.
-This will require:

-* the SWORD project and its diatheke command
-* perl to run my code in bin/
-* exiftool to measure .mp3 audio length
-* make to fully automate the process from my Makefile

-See Makefile to see the details of how the files are generated:

-1. bin/kjv generates kjv.txt from https://crosswire.org/ 's SWORD
-project, converting to a 75 column UTF-8 text format that still includes italics, paragraphs and Words of Christ in quotes.

-2. bin/kjvmp3 -s is used to measure words and syllables of each line and chapter, see kjv-syb.txt

-3. bin/kjvmp3 -r is used to generate a 365 day reading schedule aiming for similar syllables per day while breaking between chapters, see yearstat.txt.

-4. bin/kjvmp3 -a is used to annotate the reading schedule into the chapter headers, see kjv-syb.txt

-5. bin/kjvmp3 -l is used to generate a .lrc file per .mp3, 1189 total

 # Thoughts on .mp3 Bible Chapter METADATA

 How do you keep track of 1189 chapters in your audio player?
 DW and